-Since Warehouse was built on top of an existing database and developers had to fit our ORM to the existing tables, some of the code in the ORM may not look like code from the SQLAlchemy documentation.
+Since Warehouse was built on top of an existing database (for legacy PyPI) and developers had to fit our ORM to the existing tables, some of the code in the ORM may not look like code from the SQLAlchemy documentation.
 There are some places where joins are done using name-based logic instead of a foreign key (but this may change in the future).

 Warehouse also uses hybrid URL traversal and dispatch.
 Using factory classes, resources are provided directly to the views based on the URL pattern.
 This method of handling URLs may be unfamiliar to developers used to other web frameworks, such as Django or Flask.
 This article has a helpful discussion of the differences between URL dispatch and traversal in Pyramid.

 Since reads are much more common than writes (much more goes out than goes in), we try to cache as much as possible.
-This is a big reason that, although we have supported localization in the past, we currently don’t.

 File and directory structure¶